k-widuta/k-widuta/README.md

 ## Kacper Widuta | Vidutti
-Just a guy looking to make great projects that are useful for others, learn as much as possible about computers & programs, understand low-level concepts, and ultimately craft really awesome software.
+I'm just a guy looking to make great projects useful for others, learn as much as possible about computers & programs, understand low-level concepts, and ultimately really craft awesome software.

 ### Currently learning:
 - Zig